-The following walkthroughs demonstrate ways you can use document-level customizations and application-level add-ins to automate Microsoft Office Excel and customize the user interface (UI).
+The following walkthroughs demonstrate ways you can use document-level customizations and VSTO Add-ins to automate Microsoft Office Excel and customize the user interface (UI).

 Demonstrates how to create a basic document-level customization for Excel.